 Cash flows provided by operating activities were \$24.6 million in 2022 compared to \$64.3 million and \$86.0 million in 2021 and 2020, respectively.
 Excluding the impact of non-cash adjustments, cash flows from assets and liabilities used in operations decreased in 2022 as compared to 2021 due to reductions in cash flows provided by accounts receivable, inventories and other assets and liabilities, partially offset by increases in cash flows provided by accounts payable and accrued liabilities, related party payables and income taxes.
-Excluding the impact of non-cash adjustments, cash flows from assets and liabilities used in operations increased in 2021 as compared to 2020 due to increases in cash flows provided by accounts receivable and inventory, partially offset by reductions in cash flows provided by and other assets and liabilities, income taxes and accounts payable and accrued liabilities.
+Excluding the impact of non-cash adjustments, cash flows from assets and liabilities used in operations increased in 2021 as compared to 2020 due to increases in cash flows provided by accounts receivable and inventory, partially offset by reductions in cash flows provided by accounts receivable and inventory, partially offset by reductions in cash flows provided by accounts receivable and inventory, partially offset by reductions in cash flows provided by accounts receivable and inventory, partially offset by reductions in cash flows provided by accounts payable and accrued liabilities.